-Important update published 19th February 2019 - Plans to phase in Entry Summary Declarations for goods arriving from the EU have been announced.
-In a no-deal scenario Import Safety & Security declarations will not need to be submitted for a period of six months post EU Exit.
-After the sixmonth period, carriers will be legally responsible for ensuring Entry Summary Declarations are submitted pre-arrival.
+Important update published in September 2019 - Plans to phase in Entry Summary Declarations for goods arriving from the EU were extended.
+In a no deal scenario, import Safety & Security declarations will not be mandatory for goods arriving from the EU until 1st November 2020.